KelvenH/Guitar-Vault/README.md

 <img valign="middle" height="100" src="https://github.com/KelvenH/Guitar-Vault/blob/main/README_FILES/Guitar_black_add.svg"/> <img valign="middle" height="80" src="https://github.com/KelvenH/Guitar-Vault/blob/main/README_FILES/Guitar_gold_add.svg"/> <img valign="middle" height="125" src="https://github.com/KelvenH/Guitar-Vault/blob/main/README_FILES/Guitar_black_remove.svg"/> <img valign="middle" height="60" src="https://github.com/KelvenH/Guitar-Vault/blob/main/README_FILES/Guitar_gold_remove.svg"/>

-Font Awesome is used for most of the site icons, one exception was for a guitar shaped icon to be used as a visual aid to add / remove guitars from the member's guitar rack*.
+Font Awesome is used for most of the site icons, one exception was for a guitar shaped icon to be used as a visual aid to add / remove guitars from the member's guitar rack.
 The icon was drawn in Adobe Illustrator (same image created that was used for the logo icon referred to above).
 4 versions were then created for an add / remove and a default and hover version.
 The hover version was required as the same color scheme was used for the button icon that they reside on.
 So when the inverse hover button styles was applied these would have hidden the icon.
 The images were exported from Adobe in svg format to preserve the crispness (initial efforts in png format resulted in pixelated / skewed images across responsive screens despite their small sizing).
 The icons are sized in REM (3rem) for responsive sizing.
 Rather than employ JS or custom SVG classes to change the hover affect colors, a simpler approach was to host all 4 images with 'display:none' set on the hover version.
 The hover class (applied to the parent) then alternates the display attribute to switch the visible icon held in child `<image>` tags.

-*note that the add / remove guitars from the member's rack forms part of the member's functionality which have not yet been implemented

 ---
 FAVICON